 Unboxing and Package Contents

-The printer shipped inside a cardboard box that looked similar to the Brother’s L2350DW box with a white and blue theme.
+The printer arrived in a cardboard box with a white and blue theme, similar to the Brother L2350DW box.
 For the curious bees out there, an image of the printer is printed on the top along with the brand name.

 Device Overview and Build Quality

-For the first impression, the HP DeskJet 3755 appeared extremely compact.
+At first impression, the HP DeskJet 3755 appeared extremely compact.
 It is also one of the lighter printers, weighing just about 2.4 kg.
-When it comes to device build quality, you cannot ask more for what you are paying.
+When it comes to device build quality, you simply can’t ask for more for the price.
 It has an acceptable build quality and design.

 The variant is offered in different funky colors.
 It kind of carries a funky vibe along.
 Like the Brother HL-L2350DW, the HP DeskJet 3755 also comes with a monochrome display.
 Although there are a few minor issues here and there in terms of design, overall, I would recommend this to those looking for a printer for occasional use under $100.